LUCodeTeam/apco-docs/docs/index.md

 <img src="CMD additional step 3.png" width=400>

-You may nor get the ‘error’ ‘github-pages’ is missing.
+You may now get the ‘error’ ‘github-pages’ is missing.

 You can try and fix this by running the command: ‘gem install github-pages’ and press enter: